Service level objectives inputs and outputs

 SLO outputs

-Using a calculation pipeline, based on the four inputs above, Nobl9 produces the following measures:
+Using a calculation pipeline, based on the four inputs described above, Nobl9 produces the following measures:

-Reliability burn down: Indicates the percentage of the time a system has been in a good state, evaluated against the error budget time window.
+- Reliability burn down: The percentage of the time a system has been in a good state, evaluated against the error budget time window.

 100%